fabian-gubler/nvim-config/README.md

 - Moving away from auto save
 - Having automatic Formatting on save

-**Using column more often**: e.g., replace tabularize with this unix magic command (memorize before replacing)
+**Using column more often**: e.g., replace tabularize with this builtin gnu program (memorize before replacing)

 Write the table comma separated, like